n6wxd/Christmas-CLI/README.md

 - ANSI color support
 - Terminal-width responsive
 - Smooth animations
-- Works on macOS, Linux, and Windows
+- Runs in any CLI on macOS, Linux, and Windows

 ## Want a custom terminal like ours?